Jefferson Morley | October 9, 2018

 In 2013, Edward Snowden, a former NSA contractor, orchestrated the largest leak in NSA history giving news reporters a trove of documents that detailed the agency’s surveillance operations at home and abroad.
 The Snowden documents showed NSA had received user data from Verizon and other telecommunications companies and eavesdropped on 38 embassies and missions, including those of European allies.

 In October 2016, NSA joined CIA and FBI in finding that Russian state actors were seeking to influence the 2016 presidential election.
+An unclassified version of the intelligence community’s finding about Russian interference was released in January 2017.

 - NSA Web site